greg-raven/Impeachment-Chronicles/_posts/2017-04-15-dem-rep-maxine-waters-leads-impeach-trump-chant-at-leftist-tax-march-rally.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Trump worked so hard this week to make people believe he was fighting w/ Putin.
 Trump will never criticize Putin b/c he's in bed w/ him.</p>&mdash; Maxine Waters (@RepMaxineWaters) <a href="https://twitter.com/RepMaxineWaters/status/852855692990062592?ref_src=twsrc%5Etfw">April 14, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-"Putin &amp; Trump have both criticized U.S. intelligence, denied campaign collusion, &amp; engaged in misinformation campaigns, lies," Waters added.
+"Putin & Trump have both criticized U.S. intelligence, denied campaign collusion, & engaged in misinformation campaigns, lies," Waters added.

 "The question remains what does Putin have on Trump that he is seemingly the ONLY person Trump will not criticize in any way?"
 Waters also said.